 Yamagata-style kokeshi dolls were known as "kokeshi that cannot stand up" due to their thin bodies

-"Yamagata style kokeshi" is "Yamagata Sakunami style," and is said to have originated in 1860 (the first year of the Man'en era) when a man named Kobayashi Kuraji, who apprenticed to a woodworker in Sakunami Onsen, Sendai Domain, opened a woodworking business in the town of Hatago in Yamagata.
+"Yamagata-style kokeshi dolls"are"Yamagata-Sakunami-style"kokeshi dolls, and it is said that their origins date back to 1860 (Man'en 1), when a man named Kobayashi Kuraji, who apprenticed with a woodworker at Sakunami Onsen in the Sendai domain, opened a woodworking business in Hatagomachi, Yamagata.

 As they are descended from the Sakunami style, their features are similar: the insertable head is decorated with red ornaments, bangs, and hair on both sides, and the slender body is decorated with plum and cherry blossoms, as well as safflower, the prefectural flower of Yamagata

-The original purpose of these kokeshi dolls was to be a children's toy, but their thin bodies made them easy for children to hold, which was a drawback, and they were famous for being unable to stand up .
-However, as their use shifted to being decorative, their bodies became thicker.
+The original purpose of these kokeshi dolls was to be "children's toys," and their thin bodies, designed to be easy for children to grip, unfortunately led"kokeshi dolls that don't stand up,".
+However, as their purpose shifted to being decorative, their bodies gradually became thicker.

 ![Kijiyama Kokeshi - A traditional Akita kokeshi doll with a unique, melancholic expression [Akita Prefecture] The facial expressions of Kijiyama Kokeshi dolls](https://jp.neft.asia/wp-content/uploads/2025/01/IMG_1792-150x150.jpg)